 Current key priorities for SIECCAN include the development, implementation, and evaluation of comprehensive sexual health education focused on:

-- Marginalized youth including those with disabilities, diverse sexual orientations and gender identities, and ethno-cultural minority youth;
+- Marginalized communities including those with disabilities, diverse sexual orientations and gender identities, and ethno-cultural minority communities;

 - The prevention of sexual and gender-based violence;